kaemic3/GMu/Readme.md

 ## Usage

+Currently, Windows is the only OS that is supported.

 The emulator will only see ROM files that are put into the data/ROMs directory.
 For now, file dialog boxes are not working.
 I am planning on looking into this later on, but due to a lack of understanding on my part, it will take some time.

 By default, gb_snek.gb is loaded.